 Every team fundraising for the Race to Respond could provide approximately 10 emergency shelter kits, giving families affected by disasters the materials and tools they need to rebuild their homes.

-Some of the company teams who took part in previous years include:
+Some of the company teams from the Built Environment Sector who took part in previous years include:

 - Willmott Dixon

 Men and women of all ages are invited to take part in the Race to Respond.
 Because of CARE’s expertise in the shelter side of disaster response we do have a high number of participants from the Built Environment Sector but we actively encourage members with similar skills from other industries to take part too.

 How many people do we need to take part?

 A team should be made up of 4 members.
 Within the team you will need to appoint a team leader to co-ordinate the group and liaise with us throughout your planning and preparation.